FenixAlliance/ABS.Docs/Components/Alliance-Pay-Platform.md

 ## Prerequisites

+**To receive payments:** To receive payments, you must create a Cloud Business Tenant using the [Merchant Center](https://fenix-alliance.com/merchant).
+Once created, you'll be able to use the platform in development mode.

+## Tutorial

+#**To Pay an order:**
+- **If the order hasn't been confirmed**: To pay an order using the Alliance Pay Platform you must confirm it first, either through the REST order confirmation endpoint or the Collection Portal.

-**To Pay:** To pay an order using the Alliance Pay Platform, navigate to your Dashboard > Orders, select the order you want to confirm.
+To confirm an order using the Collection Portal, navigate to your Dashboard > Orders, select the order you want to confirm, and click on "Generate Invoice".

-**To receive payments:** To receive payments, you must create a Cloud Business Tenant using the Merchant Center.
+**To Pay an invoice:**

+- **Once an I**: To pay an order using the Alliance Pay Platform you must confirm it first, either through the order confirmation endpoint or the Collection Portal.

 ## Test Credit Cards
 ### Accepted